ArpanaPrasad/SALES-DATA-ANALYSIS/README.md

 Goal:

-Use sales data analysis to find patterns, best-selling items, and revenue indicators to help in business decisionmaking.
+Use sales data analysis to find patterns, best-selling items, and revenue indicators to help in business decision making.

 This project will require you to delve into a sizable sales dataset in order to glean insightful information.
 In order